The Language of Generalization: Case Study 3: Causal Language

 42 participants were excluded from the analysis for failing to answer both of the attention check questions correctly, leaving a total of 358 responses for analysis.
 As in our other analyses of endorsement responses, we computed the Bayesian Maximum A-Posteriori (MAP) estimate and 95\% highest probability density interval of the true population probability of endorsing the statement, assuming a uniform prior.
 These are shown for the different experimentally-manipulated priors and referent prevalences in Figure~\ref{fig:figure-causals}B.

-As predicted by our model, endorsements for a causal statement were sensitive to the causal power of the target cause and, critically, to the background distribution of other causes.
-When many other causes produced the effect very reliably (\emph{common strong} condition), very few participants endorsed the causal statement for a cause with causal power of 0.2, and were at chance when the causal power was 0.7 (Figure~\ref{fig:figure-causals}A).
-By contrast, when many other causes failed to produce the effect and those that did were not very reliable (\emph{rare weak} condition; green in figure), at least half of participants endorsed the causal statement for a cause with causal power of 0.2, and were at ceiling when the causal power was 0.7.
+As predicted by our model, endorsements for a causal statement were sensitive to the referent prevalence of causal events and, critically, to the background distribution of other causes.
+When many other causes produced the effect very reliably (\emph{common strong} condition), very few participants endorsed the causal statement for a causal frequency of 0.2, and were at chance when the causal frequency was 0.7 (Figure~\ref{fig:figure-causals}, blue bars).
+By contrast, when many other causes failed to produce the effect and those that did were not very reliable (\emph{rare weak} condition; green in figure), at least half of participants endorsed the causal statement for a cause with causal prevalence of 0.2, and were at ceiling when the prevalence was 0.7.
 The other two conditions (\emph{rare deterministic} and \emph{common weak}) led to endorsements intermediate between these two conditions.
 These effects were predicted by our model with strong quantitative accuracy (\(r^2(8) = 0.835\); MSE = \(0.0123\)).